1703 North Beauregard St.

 Health and education affect individuals, society, and the economy and, as such, must work together whenever possible.
 Schools are a perfect setting for this collaboration.
 Schools are one of the most efficient systems for reaching children and youth to provide health services and programs, as approximately 95 percent of all U.S. children and youth attend school.
 At the same time, integrating health services and programs more deeply into the day-to-day life of schools and students represents an untapped tool for raising academic achievement and improving learning.

-Learn why we need a collaborative approach to learning and health (PDF).
+Learn why we need a collaborative approach (PDF)

 The Whole School, Whole Community, Whole Child (WSCC) model combines and builds on elements of the traditional coordinated school health approach and the whole child framework by